sktedro/vut_ios_proj2_practice/README.md

 compile and run the program.

-Sources that have helped me (besides the manuals):
+Sources that have helped me (besides the manpages):

 forking:
 https://www.geeksforgeeks.org/fork-system-call/